1010101012101/log.txt/cwg_training_note.md

-CWG Training - 29.Sep.2015
+Computer Warehouse Group (CWG) Training - [ 29.Sep.2015 ]

-Training on:
+A training session on two of their web applications:
 	- Openshopen
 	- SMERP

 First Talk: Chidi Asiegbu - Business Owner

 How do you sell your product?

-Busines Tips:
+Business Tips:

 Build Relationships:
 	Identify Territory - Who are selling to?